-Lisa’s primary mission is to help individuals, families and organizations improve their current situations with organizing systems and spaces.
+Lisa’s primary mission is to help individuals, families and organizations improve their current situations with organized systems and spaces.
 If required, she or a member of her team will identify and help resolve the chaos and self-destructive habits that led to internal and external clutter.
 By addressing the issues that have brought clients to their present state of disorganization, clients develop clarity and freedom.
 Beyond organizing space, Lisa and her team coach clients to implement best practices and inspire confidence to make positive choices that enrich their lives and set them free from the habits that have kept their minds and spaces cluttered.
-After working with organizing mentors, clients are recharged from the acceptance and empathy they practice as they reclaim their physical and mental space.
+After working with The Organizing Mentors, clients are recharged from the acceptance and empathy they practice as they reclaim their physical and mental space.
 The non-judgmental manner Lisa and her team utilize is highly appreciated by those who engage her team for assistance.
-Lisa is also a proud board member for Women Giving Back, a charitable organization in Virginia.

 I LOVE organizing.
 If you ask any of my friends or family, they’ll tell you I truly love helping others de-clutter and find the sense of calm and joy that always follows.
 Organization is all about making room and time in your life for what is really important, which can involve balancing the emotional and the pragmatic sides of our brains.
 I enjoy helping you look at your belongings and your spaces to identify what is really important and why, and then collaborate in creating a system that works for you.